vmmc2/Bleach/README.md

 * __What is the diference between using a variable and refering to a variable?__
 * __Is it really okay to let a variable be re-declared in the global scope?
 Not convinced by the author.__
 * __Differences between scopes and environments (the author says they are "close cousins").
 Also, the author later mentions that scope is a concept/idea and environment is something concrete that implements such concept.__
+* __What is necessary to claim that a programming language is Turing-Complete?
+In other words, what exactly is Turing-Completeness?
+According to the author, the programming language needs to have the following features implemented:__
+  * __Arithmetic__
+  * __A little control-flow (what does "little" even mean in this context?)__
+  * __The ability to allocate arbitrary amounts of memory__

 ## Roadmap